hidemune/sound-level-meter/README.md

 Sound pressure is measured for heavy bass components based on our own standards.

+A microphone with a frequency of 44 kHz or higher is required.

 (Sample)

 2022/08/28 07:11:53  whole:41.9[dB]  BASS:19.3[dB] Peak:low 166Hz   library<br>